 Coming in Winter?

 It snows.
+It gets below zero.
 Bring boots and a big jacket.
 And gloves.
 In 2015 it got to -18C, with a windchill of -24.
 Women — make sure your jacket covers below your hips.
 You’ll literally freeze your arse off if your jacket isn’t long enough in winter.
 It’s the wind chill that gets you.